kiba/Writings/atg/chp3_very_much_alive.md

 "I could be delusional."

 "No, it's not out of the realm of possibility.
-Doctor Jackson somehow ended up in an alternate universe via the reality mirror before we got him out.
+One time, Doctor Jackson somehow ended up in an alternate universe via the reality mirror before we got him out.
 But right now, I just don't believe it."

 It may be sheer improbability, but he cannot deny what he seen in front of his eyes, or what was coming from the rover.
 The problem was aligning his gut feeling with reality.